(Click here for bottom)

 AF

 Anglo-French.
 In politics, history, and just about anything other than linguistics, this term characterizes whatever is jointly English (or British, or UK) and French.
 In linguistics it is essentially the version of Old French spoken in Norman England.
 The Norman conquest of Great Britain had enormous direct effects on the Germanic languages spoken there, of course, particularly the infusion of French and more Latinate vocabulary and inflections.
 In addition, there were indirect effects from the demotion of English to a peasant language, when the nobility and royal court spoke and made law in French.
-The Battle of Hastings took place in 1066, a date that was once universally recognizable among English-speakers.
+The Battle of Hastings took place in 1066, a date that was once universally recognizable to English-speakers.
 Language changes usually take time and cannot be so sharply dated, but for practical purposes the periodization of English takes Old English to 1100, and Middle English from there.

 AF